We have gathered these resources that we hope you will find useful:

 To post to the list once you are subscribed: email@example.com

 At our meetings on Tuesdays and Fridays, SnowFlower offers a lending library of resources by Thich Nhat Hanh and other authors “on the path.”
 Feel free to check out these materials.

 It is natural that newcomers to the practice may have questions, and a mentoring relationship supports a newer practitioner by clarifying matters of personal practice and sangha practice.
 SnowFlower mentors are volunteers who have had a regular mindfulness practice in the tradition of Thich Nhat Hanh for at least five years; have been active in SnowFlower for two or more years; have received the Five Mindfulness Trainings and have attended two or more retreats in the tradition of mindfulness meditation.

 Kalyana Mitta means “spiritual friends.”
 At SnowFlower, Kalyana Mitta (KM) denotes a practice opportunity for groups of approximately 6-12 persons in size whose members meet monthly to offer and receive support in their practice.
 The intention is that these groups provide a safe container to share at a deeper level than may occur during a regular sangha meeting.
 A KM group typically develops its own format, which may involve selected readings on a particular topic such as compassion or reading and discussing a book of Thay’s.
-A meeting will generally include short sits at start and close, a check-in to say how each person comes to the meeting, and discussion of the material under study.
+A meeting will generally include short sits at start and close, a check-in, and discussion of the material under study.
 The group sets its own rules and meeting times.